 Marketing to Rural Populations

 PlaceBased connects public health programs, workforce initiatives, and community resources directly to rural audiences through our Rural Health Education Network.
-By delivering messages inside familiar, high-trust settings, we help states, agencies, and organizations drive awareness, adoption, and real-world impact across priorities such as workforce development, health education, maternal and family health, telehealth adoption, health access expansion, and rural equity.
+By meeting people inside the familiar, high-trust settings they already rely on, we help states, agencies, and organizations drive awareness, adoption, and real-world impact across key priorities:

 Reaching Rural Communities Where Trust Already Exists

-Across the U.S., rural residents rely on local, trusted environments for information, services, and care.
-Pharmacies, clinics, grocery stores, schools, and community venues are not just places people pass through—they are anchors of daily life.
-Effective rural outreach happens inside these spaces.
+Across the U.S., rural populations rely on local, trusted environments for information, services, and care.
+Pharmacies, clinics, grocery stores, schools, and community venues aren't just places people pass through — they're anchors of daily life and the most effective touchpoints for rural health communication.

-PlaceBased specializes in connecting public-health messages, workforce initiatives, and community resources directly to rural audiences through our Rural Health Education Network—a national network of high-impact, place-based locations.
+PlaceBased specializes in connecting public health messaging, workforce development programs, and community resources directly to rural audiences through our Rural Health Education Network — a national network of high-impact, place-based locations designed to drive awareness, engagement, and measurable outcomes in underserved communities.

 Who Are Rural Audiences